gobo-eiffel/gobo/Readme.txt

-libraries is stable, it was deemed useful to make it available in an official package rather that still requiring those third party Eiffel projects to tell their users to download the development version of Gobo under SVN.
+libraries is stable, it was deemed useful to make it available in an official package rather that still requiring those third party Eiffel projects to tell their users to download the development version of Gobo under Git.
 The next releases will be devoted to making the documentation more uptodate and providing more tests and examples.

 This package consists of fourteen Eiffel libraries: